MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-multi-zone-content.md

 ### Key Vault

 Key Vault is automatically zone redundant in any region where availability zones are available.
 The instance of Key Vault that this architecture uses is deployed so that back-end services can access secrets.
-There's a private endpoint that's enabled, and public network access is disabled.
-For more information about private endpoints for Azure Key Vault, see [Integrate Key Vault with Azure Private Link](/azure/key-vault/general/private-link-service?tabs=cli).